 MBUSA employees serve on the Automotive Advisory Board, assist with developing strategic and operational plans for the program, advise on industry needs, emerging technology and training essentials for technicians - all to ensure employability and success after graduation.

-As part of the new MBUSA Automotive Technician Training program, regional Mercedes-Benz dealers regularly meet on campus to visit classrooms and labs, engaging students in internship, and ultimately, job opportunities.
+As part of the new MBUSA Automotive Technician Training program, regional Mercedes-Benz dealers regularly meet on campus to visit classrooms and labs, engaging students in internships, and ultimately, job opportunities.

 2017 Alumni of the Year: Jan Webster

 Jan Webster, a successful entrepreneur, graduated from Gwinnett Technical College in 2008 with a degree in Culinary Arts.
-After graduation, she opened a family catering business, Jan Webster Catering, in Duluth, which has grown into a profitable company, known throughout the region as providing excellent food and catering services.
-Jan is an important ambassador for Gwinnett Tech, and speaks highly of the College on her catering website and to is a huge proponent of technical education, and Gwinnett Tech.
+After graduation, she opened a family catering business, Jan Webster Catering, in Duluth, which has grown into a successful company, known throughout the region as providing excellent food and catering services.
+Jan is an important ambassador for Gwinnett Tech, and speaks highly of the College on her catering website and is a huge proponent of technical education.

-Jan currently provides catering on a regular basis for several Gwinnett Tech events including Board of Directors meetings, Board of Trustees meetings, and the annual staff training and holiday luncheon, which serves over 350 faculty and staff members.
-Jan has served on Gwinnett Tech’s Culinary Advisory Board for more than ten years and participates as a judge during the interview process for the annual contest for culinary and hospitality students.
+Jan currently provides catering on a regular basis for several Gwinnett Tech events including Board of Directors meetings, Board of Trustees meetings, and annual staff trainings serving over 350 faculty and staff members.
+Jan has served on Gwinnett Tech’s Culinary Advisory Board for more than ten years and participates as a judge during the interview process for the annual culinary contest.
 She is often a guest speaker in the Culinary classroom providing students with priceless wisdom that can only be gained by experience.

 Jan is also a valued citizen in Jackson County where she is Mayor of Nicholson and sits on the Board of Directors for the Jackson County Chamber of Commerce.
-To become worthy of those honors, she attended over 100 hours of training administered by the Georgia Municipal Association.
 She continues to give back to her community by furnishing all the pre-game meals to the Jefferson High School football team.
 Jan is the preferred caterer of many of North Atlanta’s largest corporations and has been known to serve over 3,000 employees in two days at corporate events and conferences.